What exactly happens behind the scenes when you create an object with new?

 A class is represented as a rectangle consisting of 3 parts:

-Notice that the types are after the name: so name: string
+Note that the types are after the name: so name: string

 instead of what we are used to in C#: string name